ThinkParQ/beegfs-csi-driver/docs/usage.md

 ### Long paths may cause errors

-The `volume_id` used by this CSI is in the format of a Uniform Resource Identifier (URI) generated by aggregating several fields' values incuding a path within a BeeGFS file system.
+The `volume_id` used by this CSI is in the format of a Uniform Resource Identifier (URI) generated by aggregating several fields' values including a path within a BeeGFS file system.
 - In the case of dynamic provisioning, the fields within the StorageClass object (`sc`) and CreateVolumeRequest message (`cvr`) combine to yield the `volume_id`: `beegfs://{sc.parameters.sysMgmtdHost}/{sc.parameters.volDirBasePath}/{cvr.name}`
 - In the case of static provisioning, the fields within the PersistentVolume object (`pv`) and CreateVolumeRequest message (`cvr`) combine to yield the `volume_id`: `{pv.spec.csi.volumeHandle}/{cvr.name}`